softcreations01/Open-source-Hacktoberfest/CONTRIBUTING.md

    + Write clean and maintainable code.
    + Include relevant documentation or update existing documentation.
-   + Test your changes thoroughly and ensure they don't introduce new issues.
+   + Test your changes thoroughly to ensure they don't introduce new issues.
    + Be respectful and considerate in your interactions with other contributors.

 ### Code of Conduct